ardsilva/qikservechallenge/README.md

 - Search for items using the search bar.
 - Customize items by selecting modifiers in the dialog.
 - Add items to the cart and adjust quantities directly from the cart.
+- Select language (i18n) by clicking in flags.

 ## 🧪 **Running Tests**
 We use Vitest and React Testing Library for unit tests.